-"Food War" is a poem that came about one day I was on my little farm in my home town community of Concard District neighboring Nine Mile, the home of Bob.
-I was there on the farm and I just plant some pumpkin seeds, a thing I do on a regular basis, just plant some seeds, but this time I plant and I just leave and went to Kingston and when I returned in a couple of weeks, I see a lot of pumpkins all over the ground.
-I get my machete and start to clear the weeds and as I weed the thought start to come that it is a food war Mi a fight and Mi must win..is a food war Mi a fight..thats why Mi plant di pumpkin and mi just leave and get a notebook and start to write the poem and I just sit and write most of it on that day and then a next few days I complete it.
+came about one day I was on his cutting edge radio show of my little farm in my home town which I become a student of, community of Concard District up to this time.
+When I used neighboring Nine Mile, the to listen to Muta from back in home of Bob.
+I was there on the days there was a space in the farm and I just plant some my life that was void..and Muta pumpkin seeds, a thing I do on just filled it..like that of a faa regular basis, just plant some ther figure, because I never seeds, but this time I plant and knew my real father until I was I just leave and went to King- 20 and Muta adopt that space ston and when I returned in a in my mind.
+One of my poems couple of weeks, I see a lot of which is coming on the "Food pumpkins all over the ground.
+War" album.."Dear Dad"..will I get my machete and start to reflect that..and yes, the conthe thought start to come that it is a food war Mi a fight and Mi must win..is a food war Mi a fight..thats why Mi plant di pumpkin and mi just leave and get a notebook and start to write the poem and I just sit and write most of it on that day and then a next few days I complete it?